groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/QueryableParameters.md

     init() { }

     /// Explicit initial request
-    init(initialOrdering ordering: PlayersRequest.Ordering) {
+    init(initialRequest: PlayersRequest) {
-        _players = Query(PlayersRequest(ordering: ordering))
+        _players = Query(initialRequest)
     }

     var body: some View { ... }
 }
 ```

-> IMPORTANT: The initial request is only used when `PlayerList` appears on screen.
-After that, and until `PlayerList` disappears, the request is only controlled by the `$players` bindings described above.
+> IMPORTANT: The initial request is only used when `PlayerList` becomes rendered by SwiftUI.
+After that, and until `PlayerList` is no longer rendered, the request is only controlled by the `$players` bindings described above.
 >
-> This means that calling the `PlayerList(initialOrdering:)` with a different ordering will have no effect:
+> This means that calling the `PlayerList(initialRequest:)` with a different request will have _no effect_:
 >
 > ```swift
 > struct Container {
->     @State var ordering = PlayersRequest.Ordering.byScore
+>     @State var request = PlayersRequest(ordering: .byScore)
 >
 >     var body: some View {
->         // No effect when the ordering State changes after the `PlayerList`
->         // has appeared on screen:
+>         // Changes in the `request` state have no effect:
->         PlayerList(initialOrdering: ordering)
+>         PlayerList(initialRequest: request)
 >     }
 > }
 > ```
 >
-> To let the enclosing view control the request after `PlayerList` has appeared on screen, you'll need one of the techniques described below.
+> To let the enclosing view control the request after the initial `PlayerList` rendering, you'll need one of the techniques described below: a *request binding*, or a *constant request*.

 ## Initializing @Query from a Request Binding